Scalingo/documentation/_posts/platform/getting-started/2000-01-01-common-deployment-errors.md

 ### Image Too Large

-The maximal size of an application image is __650MB__.
+The maximal size of an application image is __1 GiB__.
 If your assets, your dependencies and the code of your application weigh more than this limit, different solutions are available to lighten the image of your application: